Activity

 - Climb up 4 stairs, then down 1, and look over the banister.

-- Go outside this room and inside the next room down the hall.
+- Go outside this room and into the next room down the hall.

 - Climb over the couch and look behind the table.